MicrosoftLearning/mslearn-azure-ml/Instructions/01-Explore-Azure-Machine-Learning.md

 1. On the left side of the Studio, form the menu, select the **Designer** page.
 1. You can create a new pipeline from scratch using prebuilt components, but you can also explore a sample.
 Select the **Regression - Automobile Price Prediction (Basic)** sample.
-1. Note a new pipeline appears.
+1. A new pipeline appears.
 At the top of the pipeline, a component is shown to load **Automobile price data (raw)**.
-Next, the pipeline processes the data and trains a linear regression model to predict the price for each automobile.
+The pipeline processes the data and trains a linear regression model to predict the price for each automobile.
 1. Select **Submit** at the top of the page.
 An error appears as you have not select a compute target yet.
 The pipeline can't run without compute resources.

 Let's create a compute target.